lazyprogrammerrr/LazyMails-CLI_Version/README.md

 - After Writing Message Go To -> https://wordtohtml.net/ This Website Its Free!
 - Or You Can Also Write Html tags manually its on you!

+3. You Need To Turn On Less Secure Apps Option In Your Gmail Account.

 # MODULES USED
 - I Will Push a Requirements.txt file,you can pip install it.

+# CODE UPDATE
+- Added Attachement Feature Of Any Kind.
+User Just Have To Give Name of File With .Extension
+- Added A Log File "lazymailslog.txt" To Check Log.
+- Used Keyboard Exception as a Feature To Exit From Program.
+-